The Storth Oaks Yarn

 Fertility is paramount and it needs to be a given in the economic equation.
 At Storth Oaks, all our yearling heifers are mated and go on to calve as two year olds.
 She must then get back in calf every year thereafter in order to remain in the herd.

 Through the use of genomic technologies such as HD50k to accurately assess the genetic makeup of every animal on the farm, along with extensive use of artificial insemination and embryo transplant, Storth Oaks are holding firm at the helm of the ship.

 The end consumer is always within sight, with their demand for quality beef pulling back through the supply chain.
 Tender, tasty, juicy — these beef attributes all come from intramuscular fat, or marbling as most know it.
 While feed and management are part of the equation, without calculated selection of the right high performance genetics, the results that are able to be achieved by a carcass on the hook are finite.

 Tim and Kelly Brittain have a passion for Angus that exceeds day-to-day farming.
 They are striving to better the Angus beef industry as a whole, and quality genetics is the start point.

 Tim is very influential in the genetic selection for the stud and maintains the client relationships.
 His extensive work within the beef industry, including his current role as AngusPure NZ Chairman, has ensured Storth Oaks are generating the quality Angus beef that the consumer demands.

 Kelly is the overseer of day-to-day farm operations and is fully involved with the stud operations.
 Kelly has a great eye for cattle and has completed a Beef Class Structural Assessment course.

-Bruce and Renee joined the team in 2016 as Stock Manager.
-Bruce has a great passion for Angus and loves discussing the stud stock with clients whenever possible.
+Dean and Terri joined the team in 2022 as Farm Manager.
+Dean has a great passion for Angus and loves discussing the stud stock with clients whenever possible.